When searching for options for updating your system’s storage, nothing is better than SSDs.

 Similarly, the random write for Crucial is 90000 IOPS, and for Samsung, it is 88000 IOPS.

 Anything that you should consider first while buying an SSD is its capacity.
-You need to be wise while choosing an SSD of a particular capacity.
-As different needs require SSDs of different capacities.
+You must be wise when choosing an SSD of a particular capacity, as different needs require SSDs of different capacities.

 Let’s say you’re a gaming freak and love to store games in your system so that you can play those later.
 In that case, you need an SSD with a capacity of no less than 500 GB.

-Now, if you are into photo and video editing, you must need an SSD with a large capacity.
-Because graphics design applications and files consume a hell lot of space.
+If you are into photo and video editing, you must need an SSD with a large capacity because graphics design applications and files consume a lot of space.
 You need to have backup files and other project files, which eventually results in enormous space consumption.
-That is why for such functions, you need an SSD with at least a size of 1 TB.
+That is why you need an SSD with at least a size of 1 TB for such functions.

 You have multiple options for different functions.
-Like you can choose the 250 GB or 500 GB one for casual functions.
+You can choose the 250 GB or 500 GB one for casual functions.
 Or, if you are a video editor, there are 1 TB and 2 TB versions.

 However, the Samsung 860 Evo has an edge here as it also comes with a 4 TB version, which you can use in enthusiast-class builds.

-In my opinion, 500 GB or 1 TB of both these models would be enough for regular gaming.
-But if you seek something extreme in an enthusiast-grade build, better go with the 2 TB or 4 TB version of Samsung 860 Evo.
-Also, check out the fastest PCIe SSD.
+In my opinion, 500 GB or 1 TB of both these SSDs are very good for gaming.
+But if you seek something extreme in an enthusiast-grade build, you better go with the 2 TB or 4 TB version of the Samsung 860 Evo.

-When selecting a specific SSD, you must choose a form factor that goes better with your build.
+When selecting a specific SSD, you must choose a better form factor with your build.

 If the SSD doesn’t fit into the chassis, all your money buying it would be a waste.
 Also, having explicit knowledge of the form factor of your required SSD would give you an idea about how SSDs you can fit.